jsundin/dir882-flasher/README.md

 # dir882-flasher
 One problem with the D-Link DIR-882 is that you can only upload firmware using Internet Explorer.
 IE is going away, and I don't use windows anyway.
 Also, I tend to break my router every now and then, so being able to flash it is an important feature.
 So I gave this a "go".
 Just for the funs.

 This will only work with D-Link DIR-882.
 But it should work with any firmware compatible with that router.
-I have flashed DD-WRT successfully.
+I have flashed DD-WRT and OpenWRT successfully.

 My packet analysis for the IE upload is available in [analysis.md](analysis.md).